Colonists accused of witchcraft in the Salem Witch Trials did not have a lot of options.

 Yet another option available to the accused was a legal tactic known as “standing mute.”
 Standing mute meant that the accused refused to enter a plea in an attempt to prevent the case from going to trial.
 The tactic was so widely used in England that English law ordered that any accused person who stood mute would be tortured until they either entered a plea or died.

-This torture tactic was known as peine forte et dure which translates to “until he either answered or died.”
+This torture tactic was known as peine forte et dure which translates to “strong and harsh punishment.”
 Piene forte et dure called for the prisoner to be placed under a board which was then loaded down with heavy weights until the person either entered a plea or they died.

 The only accused witch who used this tactic in the trials was Giles Corey.
 As a result, he was tortured by Sheriff Corwin in a field near the Salem jail for three days until he died on September 19, 1692.
 Corey’s case was the first time peine forte de dure had been used in the Massachusetts Bay Colony.